Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Config settings for the tasks — which are fundamental to how your project works — are in a separate group: see the task config settings instead.
 There’s also a separate page about managing the task-list.

-You can choose whether or not you require students to create a report as part of the project: see the students’ report for details.
-If you’re setting the PROJECT_REPORT_TYPE manually, the only recognised values are nothing (empty string), report or poster.
+You can choose whether or not you require students to create a report and/or a poster as part of the project: see the students’ report and poster for details.

 Config settings (“Project”)